cran/admiral/README.md

 ### Readability

-All `{admiral}` functions follow the [Programming Strategy](https://pharmaverse.github.io/admiraldev/main/articles/programming_strategy.html) that all our developers and contributors must follow, so that all our code has a high degree of consistency and readability.
+All `{admiral}` functions follow the [Programming Strategy](https://pharmaverse.github.io/admiraldev/articles/programming_strategy.html) that all our developers and contributors must follow, so that all our code has a high degree of consistency and readability.

-* We mandate use of tidyverse (e.g. dplyr) over similar functionality existing in base R.
+* We encourage use of tidyverse (e.g. dplyr) over similar functionality existing in base R.
 * For sections of code that perform the actual derivations (e.g. besides assertions or basic utilities), we try to limit nesting of too many dependencies or functions.
-* Modularity is a focus---we don’t try to achieve too many steps in one.
+* Modularity is a focus---we don't try to achieve too many steps in one.
 * All code has to be well commented.
 * We recognize that a user or a Health Authority reviewer may have the wish to delve into the code base (especially given this open source setting), or users may need to extend/adapt the code for their study specific needs.
 We therefore want any module to be understandable to all, not only the `{admiral}` developers.

 ## References and Documentation

-* Please go to [Get Started](https://pharmaverse.github.io/admiral/cran-release/articles/admiral.html) section to start using `{admiral}`
+* Please go to [Get Started](https://pharmaverse.github.io/admiral/articles/admiral.html) section to start using `{admiral}`.
 * Please see the [pharmaverse YouTube channel](https://www.youtube.com/channel/UCxQFEv8HNqM01DXzdQLCy6Q) for videos related to `{admiral}`.
-* Please see the [Programming Strategy](https://pharmaverse.github.io/admiraldev/main/articles/programming_strategy.html) to understand how functions are created
+* Please see the [Programming Strategy](https://pharmaverse.github.io/admiraldev/articles/programming_strategy.html) to understand how functions are created.
-* Please see the [FAQ](https://pharmaverse.github.io/admiral/cran-release/articles/faq.html) for the most frequent questions
+* Please see the [FAQ](https://pharmaverse.github.io/admiral/articles/faq.html) for the most frequent questions.
-* Please see the [Contribution Model](https://pharmaverse.github.io/admiral/cran-release/articles/contribution_model.html) for how to get involved with making contributions
+* Please see the [Contribution Model](https://pharmaverse.github.io/admiral/CONTRIBUTING.html) for how to get involved with making contributions.
-* Please see [FAQ: R and Package Versions](https://pharmaverse.github.io/admiral/cran-release/articles/faq.html#why-do-we-use-a-certain-r-version-and-package-versions-for-development) for why we develop with certain R and package versions.
+* Please see [FAQ: R and Package Versions](https://pharmaverse.github.io/admiral/articles/faq.html#why-do-we-use-a-certain-r-version-and-package-versions-for-development) for why we develop with certain R and package versions.

 ## Pharmaverse Blog